Ponyboy47/Pathman/README.md

 // Paths conform to the StatDelegate protocol, which means that they use the
 // `stat` utility to gather information about the file (ie: size, ownership,
 // modify time, etc)
-// NOTE: Only paths that exist will have information about them
+// NOTE: Only paths that exist will have information about them (obviously)

 /// The system id of the path
 path.id